The National Debt Of France

 There are five types of OATs:

-TEC10 OATs are floating rate bonds that have a margin over the Base Rate.
+- TEC10 OATs: floating-rate bonds that have a margin over the Base Rate.
 These OATs have a maturity of 10 years.

-The OATi is the French inflation-indexed bond.
+- OATis: French inflation-indexed bond.
 This is linked to the French Consumer Price Index, published by INSEE.
 The bond pays the same interest rate every year for its duration, but the face value gets recalculated each year to account for inflation.
 So, the interest amount paid rises with inflation even though the interest rate is constant.
-This is because the capital amount of the bond increase each year.
+This is because the capital amount of the bond increases each year.

-The Green OAT was launched in 2017.
-This is a standard benchmark bond, except that the funds raised from these sales go into a reserved fund that is intended for the financing of environmentally-friendly government initiatives under the “Invest for the Future” program.
+- Green OATs: standard benchmark bonds, except that the funds raised from these sales go into a reserved fund that is intended for the financing of environmentally-friendly government initiatives under the “Invest for the Future” program.

 The table below shows the cost of maintaining France’s national debt.
 Figures shown are in billions of Euros.